ircam-ismm/comote/README.md

 - on iOS, flash development QR code from Camera app,
 - on Android, open 'Expo Go' to flash the development QR code.
+- while running app, shake the device on the left or on the right to access the debugger

 ### Buid and deploy